Yanstart/Makeit/README.md

 ## License

-The GreenScore Browser Extension is open-source software released under the [License propriétaire](https://fr.wikipedia.org/wiki/Licence_propri%C3%A9taire).
+The GreenScore Browser Extension is open-source software released under the [Owner License](https://fr.wikipedia.org/wiki/Licence_propri%C3%A9taire).
 You are free to use, modify, and distribute the software in accordance with the terms of this license.

 ---